Sarah Biasini: Career

 She made her acting debut in 2004, starring in the Emmy-nominated French mini-series Julie, chevalier de Maupin, a swashbuckling adventure story loosely based on the life of the sword-wielding 17th-century opera star Julie d'Aubigny (Mlle.
 Maupin).
 In 2005, she made her stage debut in Barefoot in the Park (Pieds nus dans le parc) at the Théâtre Marigny in Paris.

+Autobiography

-Biasini wrote a book called, "La beauté du ciel," which was published in January 2021.
+Biasini wrote a book called, La beauté du ciel, which was published in January 2021 and translated the same year into German.
 The book is based on Biasini's family and her mother.

+Personal life

+She gave birth to a daughter called Anna on 11 February 2018 with her partner Gil Lefeuvre.